SWAB RADIO 2024 BY ARTSUPER

 FOCUS TOKYO-SEOUL

-Globalization, far from being a homogeneous process, has revealed multiple tensions and contradictions that cut across our societies.
-Global dynamics have accelerated the interconnection between cultures and economies, but have also magnified the differences in the way social concerns, struggles and frustrations are experienced.
-Within this framework, East Asian cities such as Tokyo and Seoul occupy a unique place in the interplay between tradition and modernity, reflecting a negotiation between preserving their cultural roots and adapting to the currents that run through them in a globalized world.
+Globalization, far from being a homogeneous process, has revealed multiple tensions and contradictions that have affected our societies.
+While global dynamics have accelerated the interconnection between cultures and economies, they have also magnified the differences in how social concerns, struggles, and frustrations are experienced.
+In this context, East Asian cities such as Tokyo and Seoul have occupied a unique place in the interplay between tradition and modernity, reflecting a negotiation between preserving their cultural roots and adapting to the currents of a globalized world

 Participants: Kelvin Kyung Kun Park (curator Focus Tokyo-Seoul), Kim Inseon (Space Willing N Dealing)